 Collect copies of any documents, such as any contract, receipts, correspondence, advertising, or warranty.

 - details of the problem, including when you first noticed it

 - anything the other party said that you relied on in making the purchase or contract

 Step 3.
 Contact the other party

 Start by finding the right person to talk to about the problem.
 If there’s a complaints department, use it.
 If there isn't, talk to someone in authority, such as a manager or owner.

 My name is __________.
 I would like to make a complaint about a product I bought from your company.
 Could you direct me to the person who handles complaints?

-They may say that you have to make your complaint in writing.
-If they do, ask for the name and address you are to send the written complaint to.
+They may say you have to make your complaint in writing.
+If they do, ask for a name and address of the relevant person.

 When you find the right person to talk to, clearly explain your problem.
 Be firm and businesslike, but polite.
 You can say something like this: